Daniel Patullo

 But most plans treat them the same.

 Most brokers deal with this after the fact.
-They explain the increase, maybe shop the market, and move on.
+They explain the increase, shop the market, and move on.

 I approach benefits differently.
 The structure comes first.

-I work with Canadian businesses with roughly 5 to 30 employees.
+I work with Canadian businesses with roughly 5 to 50 employees.

 That’s where most plans are the most volatile, and where structure makes the biggest difference.